squito/cdh-spark.g8/README.md

 1. Open up an sbt session: `sbt`

-2. Inside sbt, run `~compile`
+2. Inside sbt, run `~compile`.
+Leave the sbt session open.
+After the first full compile, you'll see something like `1.
+Waiting for source changes... (press enter to interrupt)`.

 3. Change code (with IntelliJ, vim, emacs, whatever).
-Save your code, and watch sbt recompile
+Save your code, and watch sbt recompile.

 Continuous Unit Testing With Sbt
 ------------

+(first I need to write an example unit test)